danisluis7/MVP/README.md

 	- From

-	-  How can I receive data from server?
+	-  How can I implement and receive data from server?

 		new Call().enqueue{
 			// TODO